Highest and Lowest Gas Prices by U. S. State

 Indiana

 Located in the heart of the Midwest, Indiana’s gas prices are on the higher side.
 Factor in state fuel taxes, as well as the love for pickup trucks, and it’s not the cheapest place to fill up.
 But if you’re headed to the Indy 500, gas is practically part of the experience.
+Seasonal demand and refinery maintenance cycles can also push prices higher.

 Michigan

 Michigan’s gas prices like to keep drivers on their toes; one day it’s reasonable, the next day you’re considering a canoe.
 Blame refinery issues, Midwest supply quirks, and a lot of road trips to the lake.
 Pro tip: Don’t fill up near touristy areas unless you love paying way too much for unleaded.
+Seasonal tourism, especially in summer, can drive prices even higher.

 Connecticut

 Connecticut may be small, but it has big city prices at the pump.
 High state taxes and proximity to more expensive Northeast markets contribute to the high prices.
 Drivers here understand that the real luxury isn’t a fancy car, it’s finding a gallon under $3.
+With limited in-state fuel production and reliance on shipments from out of state, costs stay elevated.

 New York